How Does Equity Release on Jointly Owned Property Work?

 A qualified equity release advisor or broker can help you run through the implications this strategy could have on the costs and occupancy of your home if the homeowner passes away or enters long-term care.

-What Are the Deed Considerations for Equity Release on a Joint Owned Property?
+What Are the Deed Considerations for Equity Release on a Jointly Owned Property?

 The deed considerations for equity release on a jointly owned property include whether both owners agree to the plan and whether the property ownership structure (joint tenancy or tenants-in-common) affects eligibility.

-Does Equity Release Have to Be in Joint Names?
+Does Equity Release Need to Be in Joint Names?

 Yes, equity release on the jointly owned property must be taken out in the joint names of the owners.